ivanng17/DATT4930Final/README.md

-up and down arrows for hue \n
+up and down arrows for hue

-left and right arrows for blur \n shift and ctrl for distance \n
+left and right arrows for blur

+shift and ctrl for distance

-q and w to add and delete boids \n s to screenshot
+q and w to add and delete boids

+s to screenshot